 Is upward mobility in your career plan?

 A Bachelor of Science in Radiologic Sciences is necessary if you wish to go into healthcare management in such advanced positions as lead radiologic technician, radiologic equipment sales manager, imaging center director and radiologic educator.
-A recently added position in the field of radiology is the radiology assistant who performs complex imaging techniques to diagnose illness in conjunction with physicians.
-This position requires a masters degree, so of course a bachelors degree is a prerequisite.
+A recently added position in the field of radiology is the radiology assistant, who performs complex imaging techniques to diagnose illness in conjunction with physicians.
+This position requires a master’s degree, so a bachelor’s degree is a prerequisite.

 You may wish to move into sales, consulting, or industry.
-While a bachelor degree may not be absolutely necessary in these fields at the moment, having it says you possess additional expertise in radiology, business and leadership skills and the intelligence and perseverance to complete a degree program.
+While a bachelor’s degree may not be absolutely necessary in these fields at the moment, having it says you possess additional expertise in radiology, business, and leadership skills, and the intelligence and perseverance to complete a degree program.

 Perhaps you are perfectly happy in your current position but want to be the best you can in this job.
 The Bachelor of Science in Radiologic Sciences will help you stay up-to-date on technological advances and equipped with skills to take your patient care to a higher level.

 Students who graduate from a radiography program after December 31, 2014, will be required to have a minimum of an associate degree to be eligible to take an ARRT primary certification examination.
 It is possible that the radiologic sciences will follow the pattern of other healthcare professions like nursing and add career levels.
 Along with these additional levels that provide more paths for career advancement, higher education is usually required.
 You may want to get ahead of a possible curve by earning an online Bachelor of Science in Radiologic Sciences like the one offered by Adventist University of Health Sciences (formerly Florida Hospital College).